danbiv/practice_messenger/final_project/README.txt

+This is the Final Project for a WebDevelopment Class I took over the summer of 2021.
+I'm proud of the final product so I'm posting it here.

 My final should run without any additional chats to install:

 in order toget tracked and up you have to visit the